 Though time consuming, home canning beets is actually a simple process.
 Beets are a vegetable that you either love or hate.
 Personally I love em.

 You will need to know how to use a pressure canner.
-Many have asked me for processing times using a hot water bath.
+I've been asked for processing times using a hot water bath.
 However Beets are a low acid food, botulism is a risk and pressure canning is the only safe option.

 Cook beets in simmering water until beets are tender and skins will slip off.

 This will take a while.
 You'll just need to watch.
 It always takes longer that I think it needs to.
+Anywhere from 30 - 45 minutes.
+Shorter if your beets are small, longer if they are big.
 An easy way to see if your beets are ready, is to scrape a spoon against the beets while cooking.
 When the skins scrape off easily they are done.

 Remove your cooked beets and place in very cold water.
 When the beets are cool enough to handle, use your hands to slip the skins off.

 Slice or chop your beets to the desired size.
-If you have smaller sizes(1-2 inch size) it is nice to jar these whole.
-Larger beets I either slice or cut into chunks.
+If you have smaller sizes(1-2 inch size) it is nice to pack them together in a jar whole.
+If I'm canning larger beets I either slice or cut into chunks.